mellache2235/2024_age_prediction/README.md

 - ✅ **Seaborn styling**: White background, professional appearance

 ### **Shared Region Analysis Methodology**
-The pipeline uses a **top 50% percentile approach** for finding shared important regions:
+The pipeline uses a **top 50% percentile + significance threshold** approach for finding shared important regions:

 1. **IG Processing**: During integrated gradients analysis, only features (ROIs) in the top 50th percentile are counted
 2. **Count Data**: Each dataset's count data already reflects only the top 50% of features
+3. **Significance Threshold**: Only regions with counts ≥ 289 (out of 500 subjects, ~58%) are included
-3. **Find Overlap**: Identify regions that appear in multiple datasets (from their top 50%)
+4. **Find Overlap**: Identify regions that appear in multiple datasets (from their top 50% and significant counts)
-4. **Minimum Count**: For shared regions, use the minimum count across datasets
+5. **Minimum Count**: For shared regions, use the minimum count across datasets
-5. **Network Mapping**: Map shared regions to Yeo 17-network atlas
+6. **Network Mapping**: Map shared regions to Yeo 17-network atlas
-6. **Radar Plots**: Visualize network-level aggregation of shared regions
+7. **Radar Plots**: Visualize network-level aggregation of shared regions

 **Example for TD cohorts:**
-- HCP-Dev: ~123 regions (top 50% of 246 ROIs)
+- HCP-Dev: ~123 regions (top 50% of 246 ROIs) → filter to count ≥ 289
-- NKI: ~123 regions (top 50% of 246 ROIs)
+- NKI: ~123 regions (top 50% of 246 ROIs) → filter to count ≥ 289
-- CMI-HBN TD: ~123 regions (top 50% of 246 ROIs)
+- CMI-HBN TD: ~123 regions (top 50% of 246 ROIs) → filter to count ≥ 289
-- ADHD200 TD: ~123 regions (top 50% of 246 ROIs)
+- ADHD200 TD: ~123 regions (top 50% of 246 ROIs) → filter to count ≥ 289
-- **Shared**: Regions that appear in at least 2 datasets
+- **Shared**: Regions that appear in at least 2 datasets with minimum count ≥ 289
 - **Radar plot**: Shows network-level aggregation of shared regions

-This approach ensures we focus on the most important regions (top 50% by IG scores) that are consistently identified across cohorts.
+This approach ensures we focus on the most important regions (top 50% by IG scores) that are also statistically significant (≥289 counts) and consistently identified across cohorts.

 ## 📂 **Repository Structure**